merthidayetoglu/CommBench/verification/README.md

 - We will add a section to demonstrate the striping algorithm (please refer to Q1) that takes advantage of multiple NICs.
 We confirm that this optimization is only efficient for large messages because of the latency overhead.
 - It is possible to perform additional experiments with CommBench or other profilers to reverse engineer the internals of NCCL.
 Ideally, it is best to confirm with NCCL developers.
 We are in contact with NCCL engineers and will update the text upon their recommendation.
 - “... groups intermediate in size…" refers to nodes where each GPU is controlled by a single MPI process that runs on CPU.
 By processor, we mean GPU.
 We will fix this sentence.
-- We are confident that CommBench will work as long as MPI or NCCL works.
+- CommBench will work as long as MPI or NCCL works.
 We would be happy to try out the pre-implemented patterns, or use CommBench’s API to implement new patterns for TPU nodes.
-- We intentionally left the Omnidirectional Fan pattern undefined for brevity, i.e., we did not consider a practical use of it.
+- We left the Omnidirectional Fan pattern undefined for brevity, i.e., we did not consider a practical use of it.
 Please see the text in Section 3 below Figure 5.

 Rev4:
 - To address the motivation, we propose adding a section that demonstrates how CommBench is useful for optimizing a library collective function (please refer to Q1).